Monday, October 20, 2025

 2025 STASH TOTALS

 Kate's 15 Minutes to Stitch Challenge at Life in Pieces has us tracking how many days each week we get in at least 15 minutes of quilting time.
-There has been plenty of quilting going on, along with lots of time spent figuring out plans for a new project.
+I worked on a wide variety of projects last week, including finishing the Mondo bag, making a batch of blocks for my Temperature quilt, and starting the machine quilting on a kid's quilt.

 15 Minute Challenge for 2025